Sourav202/Digital-Image-Classifier/README.md

 pip install scikit-learn

 TESTING INSTRUCTIONS:
+0. CSV files containing Labelled images of 1-9 and their associated pixel values are required to run this program.
 1. Add CSV file to the directory to train on/validate the system
 2. Run the program